Could your robotic broom be watching you?

 A team of researchers has shown that popular robotic household vacuum cleaners can be tampered with remotely, and act as microphones.

-Η καταδεικνύει τη δυνατότητα οποιασδήποτε συσκευής που light detection and ranging technology (Lidar = LIght Detection And Ranging) can be manipulated to collect sounds, despite the fact that it does not have a microphone.
-This work, which is a collaboration with Assistant Professor Jun Han at the University of Singapore and Nirupam Roy, Assistant Professor in the Department of Computer Science at the University of Maryland, was presented at the Conference of the Association for Computing Machinery for Integrated Networked Sensor Systems (SenSys 2020) on 18 November 2020.
+The research demonstrates the potential for any device using light detection and ranging (Lidar) technology to be manipulated to collect sounds, despite not having a microphone.
+This work, which is a collaboration with Assistant Professor Jun Han at of Singapore and Nirupam Roy, assistant professor in the Department of Computer Science at the University of Maryland, was presented at the Conference of the Association for Computing Machinery for Integrated Networked Sensor Systems (SenSys 2020) on 18 November 2020.

 Commenting on his research, Nirupam Roy said: "We bring these devices into our homes and we do not think about it.
 However, we have shown that although these devices do not have microphones, we can reuse the systems they have for navigation, to spy on conversations and possibly reveal private information.